psas/avionics-cad/av3/rocketnet-hub/documentation/component_selection.md

-Component Selection Guide
+# Rocketnet Hub Component Selection Guide

----
-This page aims to explain the reasoning behind the selection of each component used in the power and communications hub designed by the 2012-13 capstone team.
-The intention is to provide insight into the design decisions made however there is no intention to provide the reader with a comprehensive design example that is suitable for any purpose other than exact replication.
-The target audience is expected to have design experience with microelectronics power distribution and modern physical layer communications designs utilizing matched impedance differential signaling.
+This document aims to explain the component selection for the "RocketNet Hub" (RNH) power and communications hub designed by the 2012-13 PSU ECE capstone team.
+The intention is to provide insight into the design decisions made where it might not be obvious ; there is no intention to provide the reader with a comprehensive design example that is suitable for any purpose other than exact replication.
+The target audience is expected to have design experience with microelectronics power distribution, modern physical layer communications designs, and understand matched impedance differential signaling.

+Also, to fully understand these design decisions, see the requirements and specifications for this project here: <http://psas.pdx.edu/avionics/capstone2012/>

-U1, MCU, ST Microelectronics STM32F407V100
+## U1, MCU, ST Microelectronics STM32F407V100

----
-For this project the MCU chosen was to not only to be used for our capstone design but also migrated to replace the MCU used on the Generic Front Ends (GFEs).
+For this project the MCU chosen was to not only to be used for our capstone design but also slated to replace the LPC2468 MCU used on the previous version Generic Front End (node4 GFE) boards.
 Thus despite a push from the capstone team to use an Atmel AV32 or Atmel ARM MCU it was decided by PSAS that an ST Micro STM32F407 MCU would be used.
 This microcontroller does offer some cost advantages over Atmel's offerings both in per unit cost and the cost of development tools.
 Given that PSAS is a cost conscious group that has ample expertise to draw from, the higher quality documentation offered by Atmel did not justify the added expense.
-Several Olimex STM32-E407 development boards where acquired and used by the PSAS software team to concurrently develop firmware for the RocketNet-Hub.
+Several Olimex STM32-E407 development boards where acquired and used by the PSAS software team to concurrently develop firmware for the RNH.

-* Support Components
+### Support Components

- * Crystal (C106, C107, and X1 -- 8Y-25.000MEEQ-T)
+**Crystal (C106, C107, and X1 -- 8Y-25.000MEEQ-T)**

 The MCU has an internal oscillator circuit and can run without an external crystal.
 However, for Ethernet functionality the MII interface must operate at 25MHz +/- 50ppm.
 This is beyond the capabilities of the internal oscillator.
 Thus an external crystal must be used.
 The value that makes the most sense to the design team is 25MHz.
 By using this value we can avoid mucking around with the PLL resources of the MCU and still provide the required MII interface clock.
 Additionally, the MCU has two clock outputs and we can use one of these to buffer the crystal and use this same crystal to also drive the KS8999 Ethernet switch.
 The part selected is the 8Y-25.000MEEQ-T from TXC Corp.
 This crystal has a load capacitance rating of 10pF and a +/-10ppm frequency stability/tolerance.
 The load capacitors should be selected with 1% or less tolerance and C0G temp. coefficient or better.

- * Bypass Caps
+**Bypass Caps**

 The supply pins of the MCU will each be provisioned one 0.1uF ceramic cap.
 X5R or X7R 0402 ceramic capacitors should be used.
 A bulk capacitor with a nominal value of between 10 and 22 uF should be placed near the MCU's 0.1uF bypass caps.
 The bulk capacitance value is not critical so any temp. coef.
 0603 ceramic cap will work.
 The two crystal pins also require capacitors.
 For these two C0G ceramic 0402 capacitors should be used.
 The value should be 10pF.

- * Analog Supply Filtering (E5)
+**Analog Supply Filtering (E5)**

 The Analog supply pins were isolated with an 0603 ferrite bead to block digital switching noise.
 As the only analog resource used in the MCU was the ADC to monitor the current draws of both the battery and each node, this was likely an overly conservative addition to the board.
 During testing it is recommended that the ferrite bead be replaced with a 0 Ohm resistor.
 This will allow for a reduced BOM for future revisions of the board should it prove functional without this filter.

-* Interfaces
+### Interfaces

- * Reset Logic
+**Reset Logic**

 The MCU has a reset signal that needs to be weakly pulled high during normal operation.
 This is accomplished by a 10kOhm resistor.
 The value is chosen to reduce power consumption when the line is pulled low.
 (Though given the length of time that this signal is ever likely to be held low it is a really rather pointless consideration.
 Any value from 100 to 100k could be used.)
 The MCU has internal power on reset and brownout detection circuitry and thus no external reset logic was added to ensure proper response to these conditions.

- * JTAG (J22)
+*JTAG (J22)*

 The MCU supports both programming and debugging through the ARM standard JTAG interface.
 This bus is broken out to a 2x5 50mil header.
 Signals used are the TMS, TCK, TDO, TDI, and MCU reset.
 For more information on these signals or the JTAG implementation used in the STM32F407 please see google.com

- * Serial UART (J10)
+*Serial UART (J10)*

 To support realtime debugging and logging, a serial UART channel was broken out to a 1x4 50mil header.
 Signals preset are TXD and RXD, no flow control signals are present.
 This is a 3.3V interface with no protection.
 Care should be used to ensure that the USB to UART adapter used is configured for 3.3V or damage will likely result to the MCU, adapter, or both.

- * MII
+*MII*

 The MCU is connected to the Ethernet switch, discussed later, by two interfaces.
 The MII interface is the connection between the MAC and switch.
 The other interface is a serial interface and will be discussed below.
 The MII interface is an industry standard interface for connecting a MAC to a PHY.
 It is implemented per the standard with the exception that neither TX\_ERR or RX\_ERR are present.
 More information on this interface can be found via Goolge.com.

  * I2C (J11, R15, R17)